MarcWong/GazeUncertainty/README.md

-# Gaze Uncertainty
+# Impact of Gaze Uncertainty on AOIs in Information Visualisations

 *Collaboration project of Maurice and Yao*

-submitted to Workshop on Eye Tracking and Visualization (ETVIS 2022)
+accepted by ETVIS 2022 (ETRA Workshop)

 - this repo contains the toolbox to quantify the gaze uncertainty on infovis
 - [Manuscript](https://git.hcics.simtech.uni-stuttgart.de/submissions/etvis2022_yao)